shaitansix/EDA_Laboratory-Backend/README.md

 CORS_ORIGINS=http://localhost:5173,http://localhost:5173/,http://localhost:4173,http://localhost:4173/
 ```

+### 7. Create a folder called "data" in the EDA_Laboratory-Backend folder

-### 7. Run the FastAPI server; you can use any of the following commands
+### 8. Run the FastAPI server; you can use any of the following commands
 **Using uvicorn**
 ```bash
 uvicorn main:app --reload